 Whichever you choose between 100% online or hybrid is up to you, and it will result in an intelligent career choice for you since public health is a booming industry.
 It really comes down to your desire to commute to campus for several classes, or if you would rather take your classes and complete all of your homework online from your home or office using emerging technology.

-What are the Typical Pre-Requisites for an Online PH Program?
+What Are the Typical Pre-Requisites for an Online PH Program?

 Currently the most common degrees for public health offered online are certificates, Bachelor's and Master's programs.
 Doctorate and Associate programs, while available, are less common.
 The pre-requisites for online Public Health degrees will align with the pre-requisites for a traditional degree.
 This usually means a standardized test (ACT or SAT for Bachelor's, GRE for Master’s), high school or college transcripts, letters of recommendation, a resume or CV, and a personal statement.
 Some certificates and Master's degree programs may also require a Bachelor's degree in public health or similar field for acceptance into the program.

-Typical Online PH Curriculum & Classes
+Typical Online MPH Curriculum & Classes

 Similar to the pre-requisites, the curriculum and classes will be vary depending on the online degree and institution.
 For most degree programs (not certificates) there will be base, core courses that must be completed before electives or concentration classes may begin.
 If the school is CePH accredited core classes will consist of Health Policy, Biostatistics, Epidemiology, Environmental Health, and public health concepts/theories.
 These are the main concentrations available to an individual in public health (although more may be available at certain institutions).

-Helpful Info: Online Public Health Degrees
+Top Facts About Online Public Health Degrees

 1. The online MPH degree is the most popular online public health program

 By far the most popular degree offering in the public health space that is offered entirely online is the online MPH degree.
 Online MPH programs are prevalent in almost every state, with varying concentrations.
-With the IOM report stating that a quarter-of-a-million public health workers would be needed over the next decade, universities knew they would need to work with their school of public health to bring their programs online in order to meet the demand of the world to hire public health employees.
+With the Institute of Medicine (IOM) report stating that a quarter-of-a-million public health workers would be needed over the next decade, universities knew they would need to work with their school of public health to bring their programs online in order to meet the demand of the world to hire public health employees.

 Because the public health industry makes such a large impact on mass demographics, whether it is a community/town, city, state, or world, advanced degrees are required for nearly every position.
 Many nurses that already have their BSN (bachelors of science in nursing) gravitate towards moving from one-on-one assistance and care-taking, to studying, researching, and coming up with solutions to help the health and well-being of communities.
 Both areas are extremely impactful and both are wonderful careers, but you can not argue with the impact you can have on a mass audience by being in the public health field.